Softcom-Technologies-Organization/ai-sentinel/secrets/README.md

 Create a text file named `infisical_project_id.txt` in the `secrets` folder and paste your Project ID on a single line (no extra spaces or trailing newline).

-### Step 4: Create Machine Identity and Get Credentials
+### Step 4: Create Machine Identity and Get Credentials (same steps as in main README)

 1. In your project, navigate to: **Settings → Access Control → Machine Identities**
 2. Click **+ Add Identity**